Bonnie J Roe

 Partner, New York

-Bonnie J. Roe leads the corporate securities practice at Cohen & Gresser and has over thirty years of experience as a corporate lawyer advising publicly and privately held companies and funds.
+Bonnie J. Roe leads the corporate securities practice at Cohen & Gresser and has over 30 years of experience as a corporate lawyer advising publicly and privately held companies and funds.
 Her practice focuses on securities law, capital markets, mergers and acquisitions, and executive compensation.
 Bonnie represents U.S. and internationally based companies, financial intermediaries, and investors in public and private offerings, including cross-border offerings and SPACs.
 She also regularly advises public companies and their boards of directors on public disclosure, SEC compliance matters, and corporate governance.
 She serves as counsel to companies and investment funds in early and later stage venture capital financing transactions and has significant experience in fund formation and investment.
 She regularly advises companies and executives on equity compensation issues.

 Bonnie is a graduate of New York University School of Law, where she was the Managing Editor of the NYU Journal of International Law and Politics.
-Prior to joining the firm, she was a partner in the New York office of a Canadian firm, Davies Ward Phillips & Vineberg LLP.
+Prior to joining the firm, she was a partner in the New York office of a Canadian firm, Davies Ward Phillips & Vineberg.
 Bonnie was formerly Chair of the firm’s Diversity and Inclusion Committee.

 Education

-New York University School of Law (J.D.
-1982); University of California, Berkeley (M.A. in history); Smith College (A.B., magna cum laude, with high honors in history)
+New York University School of Law (J.D., 1982); University of California, Berkeley (M.A. in history); Smith College (A.B., magna cum laude, with high honors in history)

 Bar Admissions